LuisAll12/LuisAll12/README.md

 <p>📖 Learning <strong>Software Development</strong></p>
 <p>💬 Ask me about <strong>VueJs, C# and SQL</strong></p>
 <p>⚡ Fun fact: <strong>I still like my cat more than git</strong></p>
+<p>‼️Life is like a GitHub repo: if you don’t commit, nothing will change‼️</p>

 <h3 align="left">Languages and Tools:</h3>